Structure

 the ability to test how your application interacts with Core Location.
 It starts by creating

-whose environment contains a failing
+a TestStore whose environment contains a failing version of the LocationManager.
+Then,

 you can selectively override whichever endpoints your feature needs to supply deterministic